Robin of Sherwood: The Knights Of The Apocalypse: Reception

 The audio adaptation has been well-received, as the production delivered "an audio experience that is every bit as good as its television cousin.
 The cast sparkle with electricity and it just doesn't feel like 30 years has passed at all.
 The sound quality has the level of professionalism you would expect of any full-cast audio drama with the effects used to denote period detail perfectly placed".
-Starburst magazine stated that "All the ingredients that made the TV series so successful are here, the camaraderie amongst the characters, frenetic battles, heart-stopping tension, and humour" and added "director Robert Young...keeps the pace brisk, never allowing a dull moment and remains true to the spirit of the TV series".
+Starburst magazine wrote that "all the ingredients that made the TV series so successful are here, the camaraderie amongst the characters, frenetic battles, heart-stopping tension, and humour" and added "director Robert Young...keeps the pace brisk, never allowing a dull moment and remains true to the spirit of the TV series".

 Novelizations

 There were two novelizations of the audio drama: